 How to Pay for the Test

-You can pay for the GED test in North Carolina using a debit or credit card.
+You can pay for the GED in North Carolina using a debit or credit card.
 If you do not have a credit or debit card, you can consider using a prepaid credit card.

 Additionally, you can explore local scholarships offered by adult education centers to help cover the test cost.

-GED Classes and Testing Centers in North Carolina
+In-person GED Classes in North Carolina

 People seeking a comprehensive and engaging approach to GED preparation in North Carolina can benefit from in-person classes:

-• The classes offer a dynamic learning environment where experienced instructors and supportive staff create a sense of community among students.
+- The classes offer a dynamic learning environment where experienced instructors and supportive staff create a sense of community among students.

-• With flexible scheduling, students can balance their responsibilities while achieving their academic goals.
+- With flexible scheduling, students can balance their responsibilities while achieving their academic goals.

-• The classes provide guidance, encouragement, and thorough preparation, equipping students with the necessary skills to succeed.
+- The classes provide guidance, encouragement, and thorough preparation, equipping students with the necessary skills to succeed.

-• Furthermore, employment counseling and college prep sessions offer valuable insights into future opportunities.
+- Furthermore, employment counseling and college prep sessions offer valuable insights into future opportunities.

-• Regular practice tests reinforce learning and build confidence, leading to better knowledge retention compared to independent study.
+- Regular practice tests reinforce learning and build confidence, leading to better knowledge retention compared to independent study.

-• Albemarle
+- Albemarle

 – Stanly Comm.
 Coll.
 (GED) – 141 College Dr – Albemarle – NC 28001 – Ph: (704) 991.0362/0345

-• Archdale
+- Archdale

 – Randolph Comm.
 Coll.
 (GED) – 110 Park Dr – Archdale – NC 27263 – Ph: (336) 633.0321

-• Asheboro
+- Asheboro

 – Randolph Comm.
 Coll.
 (GED) – 629 Industrial Park Ave – Asheboro – NC 27204 – Ph: (336) 633.0200/0321

-• Asheville
+- Asheville

 – Asheville-Buncombe Tech (GED) – 340 Victoria Rd – Asheville – NC 28801 – Ph: (828) 398.7312

-• Bolivia
+- Bolivia

 – Brunswick Comm.
 Coll.
 (GED) – 50 College Rd – Bolivia – NC 28422 – Ph: (910) 755.7300

-• Boone
+- Boone

 – Caldwell Comm.
 Coll.
 (GED) – 372 Comm College Dr – Boone – NC 28607 – Ph: (828) 297.3811 or (828) 726.2721

-• Brevard
+- Brevard

 – Blue Ridge Comm.
 Coll.
 (GED) – 45 Oak Park Dr – Brevard – NC 28712 – Ph: (828) 694.1746

-• Charlotte
+- Charlotte

 – Central Piedmont Comm.
 Coll.
 (GED) – 1141 Elizabeth Ave – Charlotte – NC 28235 – Ph: (704) 330.6886

-• Clinton
+- Clinton

 – Sampson Comm.
 Coll.
 (GED) – 1801 Sunset Ave – Clinton – NC 28329 – Ph: (910) 900.4007 or (910) 592.8081

-• Clyde
+- Clyde

 – Haywood Comm.
 Coll.
 (GED) – 185 Freedlander Dr – Clyde – NC 28721 – Ph: (828) 627.4648

-• Concord
+- Concord

 – Cabarrus Comm.
 Coll.
 (GED) – 425 William R. Davis Jr. Hwy – Concord – NC 28025 – Ph: (704) 943.3333

-• Durham
+- Durham

 – Durham Tech (GED) – 1637 E. Lawson St – Durham – NC 27703 – Ph: (919) 536.7200

-• Elizabeth City
+- Elizabeth City

 – Elizabeth City State Univ.
 (GED) – 1707 E. Elizabeth City St – Elizabeth City – NC 27909 – Ph: (252) 335.8231

-• Fayetteville
+- Fayetteville

 – Fayetteville Tech Comm.
 Coll.
 (GED) – 2201 Hull Rd – Fayetteville – NC 28303 – Ph: (910) 678.8400

-• Greensboro
+- Greensboro

 – Guilford Tech Comm.
 Coll.
 (GED) – 901 S Main St – High Point – NC 27260 – Ph: (336) 334.4822

-• Greenville
+- Greenville

 – Pitt Comm.
 Coll.
 (GED) – 1727 E. 5th St – Greenville – NC 27858 – Ph: (252) 830.7000

-• Hickory
+- Hickory

 – Catawba Valley Comm.
 Coll.
 (GED) – 2550 US Hwy 70 SE – Hickory – NC 28602 – Ph: (828) 327.7000

-• High Point
+- High Point

 – High Point Univ.
 (GED) – 833 Montlieu Ave – High Point – NC 27265 – Ph: (336) 841.9000

-• Jacksonville
+- Jacksonville

 – Coastal Carolina Comm.
 Coll.
 (GED) – 50 College Dr – Jacksonville – NC 28540 – Ph: (910) 938.6300

-• Raleigh
+- Raleigh

 – Wake Tech (GED) – 9101 Fayetteville Rd – Raleigh – NC 27614 – Ph: (919) 866.5500

-• Rocky Mount
+- Rocky Mount

 – Nash Comm.
 Coll.
 (GED) – 522 N. Old Carriage Rd – Rocky Mount – NC 27804 – Ph: (252) 451.8500

-• Wilmington
+- Wilmington

 – Cape Fear Comm.
 Coll.
 (GED) – 411 N. Front St – Wilmington – NC 28401 – Ph: (910) 362.7000

-• Winston-Salem
+- Winston-Salem

 – Forsyth Tech Comm.
 Coll.
 (GED) – 2100 W. Forsyth St – Winston-Salem – NC 27104 – Ph: (336) 734.7000

-• Salisbury
+- Salisbury

 – Rowan-Cabarrus Comm.
 Coll.
 (GED) – 1333 Jake Alexander Blvd S – Salisbury – NC 28146 – Ph: (704) 216.7222